sudipghimire533/sudipghimire533.github.io/content/education.md

 doc = "/documents/doc-8.pdf"

 +++

-I found my head start in IT field when I was at school in year 2018 and beside the strong foundational knowledge I recived from my school teachers, I tough myself to program and to build real things.
-I contunied my self learning after school, Joined intenships, Started freelancing, Done projects and I now see better things ahead of me.
+In 2018, I discovered my passion for IT while I was still in school.
+My teachers gave me a great foundation, but being a wanna-be tech genius, I taught myself how to program and build real things all by myself!

+After school, I kept on learning and growing.
+I joined internships, started freelancing, and even took on some exciting projects.
+Now, I'm on my way to even bigger and better things.

-I would like to remember the hands that raised me, friends who kept me falling, family relatives who made it possible to keep myself going and everyone who prayed from me.
-I really feel blessed remembering you guys <i class='fas fa-heart text-pink-500'></i>
+But I couldn't have done it without my squad!
+Shoutout to my friends who have my back, my family who supports me, and everyone who sent some good vibes my way.
+You guys are my personal army of superheroes, and I feel so grateful for all of you! <i class='fas fa-heart text-pink-500'></i>